 Do you know the violin?
 Well, the violin is but one instrument in the family of violins which includes the viola, cello, and double bass.
 It is interesting to know how these instruments in the violin family differ considerably from each other yet work together to form the traditional orchestra.

 Let’s understand this family of violins some more.
 The violin family was developed in the 16th century in Italy.
 Initially, most of the instruments within the viola family had their names derived from the root word, “viola.”
 The violin for instance is a smaller viola.
+The cello is commonly called a violoncello or a Stradavarius.
 Similar to the cello is the double bass which is a string instrument from the violin family.
 You might be wondering how come the double bass didn’t gain its name from the root word viola.
-Well, to be totally honest, the double bass is referred to as violene as well.
-Whether you call it double bass, violence, or bass violin, the instrument is one that gained its spot in the orchestra limelight since the 18th century.
+Well, to be totally honest, the double bass is referred to as violone as well.
+Whether you call it double bass, violone, or bass violin, the instrument is one that gained its spot in the orchestra limelight since the 18th century.

 Are you ready to get acquainted with the violin family?

 Meet the Violin

 One of the smallest instruments within the violin family is the violin.
 It is a string instrument that is uniquely crafted from a hollow wooden body.
 For such a small instrument, it actually produces the highest pitch.
 It is one of the most popular instruments in the music industry.
 Almost all the top musicians at some stage are drawn to the violin and hence you hardly find a musician who is not literate when it comes to performing with a violin in hand.